 Learn more about email deliverability and sender’s reputation here: Improve Email Deliverability: Common Issues and Best Practices

 This way, you can be sure that your contacts have given the proper consent, are interested in your brand, and are active subscribers.
 Prevention is the best medicine, so take steps to proactively prevent your emails from bouncing in the first place, or ending up in a spam folder.

 That said, some emails can slip through the cracks, so let’s look at the reasons why hard bounces can occur.

-What Are The Main Reasons For Hard Bounces and How Does it Affect Deliverability?
+The Main Reasons For Hard Bounces: How They Affect Deliverability

 - As a sender, you use free email services like Gmail, Yahoo, or AOL.
 To reduce deceitful emails, many email service providers have changed their DMARC policies.
 According to this policy, your emails will not pass authentication and will be bounced.
 If you are an ecommerce business, you should use an email with your private business domain ([email protected]).